 Medicaid provides a complete package of medical coverage for to Louisiana residents who qualify.
 Generally, eligible recipients of benefits include low income families with children, the elderly, and persons with disabilities.

-In Louisiana, you’ll qualify to receive Medicaid if you are a recipient of Supplemental Security Income (SSI) and the Family Independence Temporary Assistance Program (FITAP).
+In Louisiana, you’ll automatically qualify to receive Medicaid if you are a recipient of Supplemental Security Income (SSI) and the Family Independence Temporary Assistance Program (FITAP).

 Medicaid has over 450 application center sites around the state.
 Call 1-888-342-6207 to find the site nearest to you or use the Self-Service Portal to apply or renew coverage for any Medicaid program.